andrewjlock/andrewjlock.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a mechanical engineer with experience in variety of areas spanning thermo-fluid systems, power generation, hypersonics, dynamical systems, and numerical modelling.
-I frequently develop and use open-source (predominantly Python) models, and have also worked on experiment including hypersonic wind tunnel testing, airborne satellite re-entry observations, and small scale super-critical fluid power cycles.
+I frequently develop and use open-soure (predominantly Python) models, and have also worked on experiments including hypersonic wind tunnel testing, airborne satellite re-entry observations, and small scale super-critical fluid power cycles.

 After finishing my undergraduate engineering degree in my home town of Hobart, Australia, I spent two years working on natural gas infrastructure.
 Wanting a greater challenge, I then completed my PhD at the University of Queensland, Australia focussing on thermo-fluid modelling of power cycles, complex-fluid heat transfer, and the broader energy sector.
 Now I'm a Postdoctoral Research fellow at the University of Southern Queensland in the Hypersonics and Rocketry group.
 Along the way I've provided teaching assistance to a large number of university courses, and been involved in many projects with various industry partners.

 I'm interested in all things energy, aerospace, and numerical modelling of physical systems (especially those with moving parts).

 Check out the [_projects_](https://andrewjlock.github.io/projects/) tab to see what I've worked on.